ARTISTIC DIRECTOR & COMPANY CHOREOGRAPHER

 Kyle Duke is a music director, teacher, vocalist and pianist from Bucks County, PA.
 In addition to serving as music director for productions throughout Pennsylvania and New Jersey, Kyle is also an accomplished educator and private music instructor.
 After attending West Chester University, Kyle graduated with a Bachelor of the Arts in Music Education, with a focus in Vocal Pedagogy.
 He has taught in all levels of the K-12 school system in Pennsylvania and Connecticut, and operates a voice and piano studio where he teaches and collaborates with students of all ages and musical backgrounds.
 Kyle frequently works with the Bucks County Playhouse as Music Director of the BCP Youth Company and has had the opportunity to collaborate with many Broadway caliber directors, choreographers, and performers.
 Some of Kyle’s favorite productions he has worked on include Godspell (2012 Revision), and James and the Giant Peach, the Bucks County Playhouse’s adaptation of Rodgers and Hammerstein’s Cinderella.
 Kyle is thrilled to be joining The Pennsylvania School of the Performing Arts as Studio Manager and Music Director.
 He will be overseeing the expansion of PSPA as it begins to create a music program to accompany its already thriving dance program.
-Kyle can’t wait to meet all of the PSPA family!
+Kyle is grateful to be part of the PSPA family!

 BALLET & DANCE PROGRAM ASSISTANT